fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 *Note*: Tools with open protocol issue (not yet implemented), not fully open sourced code, no documentation at all, or alpha state with development inactive for several months, not added for now.

-## List of projects have an ActivityPub implementation or are committed to one
+## List of projects that have an ActivityPub implementation or are committed to one

 *Note*: This list began in issue https://gitlab.com/fediverse/fediverse.gitlab.io/issues/8.
 Most of these projects include both a back-end and a web client, but this list can also include projects that are only a back-end.
 Projects that are only a web app, for use with an existing back-end, will go on the [client watchlist ](https://gitlab.com/fediverse/fediverse.gitlab.io/wikis/watchlist-for-client-apps).